dmisol/flexatar-virtual-webcam/README.md

 - **Flexatar creations and deletions will be disabled**
 - **Sessions can still be used at fixed cost per session**

-> Note: A session is defined as the use of the Flexatar SDK from a single IP address wit
+> Note: A session is defined as the use of the Flexatar SDK from a single IP address within one day.

 Visit [pricing page](https://flexatar-sdk.com/?tab=dev) to know more.